 - WordPress Configuration Tutorials

-In addition to our tutorials, we also recommend watching the following video tutorials:
+In addition to our tutorials, we also recommend watching the following video series:

 You can also access these videos anytime by becoming a member of WPTrainMe.com (PRO Edition).

 Setting Up Your Google Account